NICU and Special Care Nursery

 Edward Hospital provides a Level III Newborn Intensive Care Unit (NICU) — with the capabilities to treat the sickest and most fragile newborns of all gestational ages, including those with a variety of congenital and surgical conditions.
 This means your baby will be cared for by some of the best medical, nursing and ancillary care available.

-Edward's Level III NICU is the largest in DuPage County and treats 400 babies a year, a number which increases every year.
+Edward's Level III NICU is the largest in DuPage County and treats 400 babies a year.
 The hospital is also the first in the region to offer private rooms.
 Each of our 35 private NICU rooms provides parents with space and comfort, and is equipped with the latest technology, so our team of specially trained neonatologists and nurses can closely monitor your newborn.
 In 2017, Edward expanded its 22-bed private room NICU by adding a new 13-bed unit with private rooms for both Level II special care and Level III NICU babies.

 NICU families also have access to the Ronald McDonald Family Room, the first of its kind in Illinois.
-A place for parents to rest and regroup, the Family Room has a living room, relaxation areas, kitchen, two computer stations with Internet access, two sleeping rooms, showers and a playroom for patients and siblings.
+A place for parents to rest and regroup, the Family Room has a living room, relaxation areas, kitchen, two computer stations with Internet access, two sleep rooms, showers and a playroom for patients and siblings.